GuildAudits/Esusu-Protocol-Report/README.md

 The `_setupPayoutOrder` function iterates through all group members and appends them to the payoutOrder array using .push().
 It does not check if the array is already populated, nor does it clear existing entries.

 Impact
 If an admin uses setPayoutOrder before the group is full, the payoutOrder array will contain the manually set entries.
-When the group subsequently fills up and activates, _setupPayoutOrder runs and appends all members again.
+When the group subsequently fills up and activates, `_setupPayoutOrder` runs and appends all members again.

 This results in a payoutOrder array that contains duplicate addresses and has a length greater than the number of members (e.g., 2x the size).

-Broken Cycle Logic: The payout rotation relies on payoutOrder.length.
+Broken Cycle Logic: The payout rotation relies on `payoutOrder.length`.
 A corrupted length disrupts the modulo arithmetic used to determine the recipient.
 Double Payouts / Skipped Members: Duplicate addresses in the order mean some members may be paid multiple times while others are skipped.
 State Corruption: The group state becomes inconsistent with the actual membership, potentially leading to stuck funds or reverts during distributePayout.